 What Lies Beneath a Leatherback Turtle’s Beak

-If you spend any of your spare time pursuing social media, you may very well have stumbled across a particularly surprising viral photo currently making the rounds: the inside of a leatherback turtle’s mouth.
+If you spend any of your spare time pursuing social media, you may very well have stumbled across a particularly surprising viral photo: the inside of a leatherback turtle’s mouth.

 That doesn’t sound too terribly intimidating, right?
 Along with the rest of their sea turtle brethren, these true beauties of the sea have a special place in the hearts of Folly folks.

 A while back, king tides forced a weakened leatherback into the marsh behind Folly Beach.
 Naturally, rescuers whisked the massive 5-foot-long, 440-pound creature to the South Carolina Aquarium where it was dubbed “Mariner” by the Sea Turtle Rescue Program.

 Jenna Cormany, a wildlife biologist with the Department of Natural Resources, said the sea turtle was in decent condition, all things considered.
 “She was active, but she was lethargic,” Cormany said.
 “She helped us out a little bit.
 She crawled onto the tarp on her own.
 She was large and in charge.”

 Like 2015’s “Yawkey” — a 475-pound leatherback found stranded on a remote beach off the coast — Mariner will be rehabilitated by the Sea Turtle Rescue crew and eventually released back into the sea.